apache/www-site/content/security/committers.md

 have a security list, to the project's private (PMC) mailing list.
 The Security Team responds to the original reporter that they have done this.

+4. If the project does not have a dedicated `security@project.apache.org` mailing list, all further communication regarding the vulnerability should be copied to `security@apache.org`.
+There is no need to do this for messages sent to `security@project.apache.org` since these are automatically copied to `security@apache.org`.

 ### Acknowledge

-4. The project team sends an e-mail to the original reporter to acknowledge the report, with a copy to `security@project.apache.org` if it exists, or to
+5. The project team sends an e-mail to the original reporter to acknowledge the report, with a copy to the relevant security mailing list.
-`security@apache.org`.

-5. The project team investigates the report and either rejects or accepts it.
+6. The project team investigates the report and either rejects or accepts it.
+Project team members may share information about the vulnerability with domain experts (including colleagues at their employer) at the discretion of the project's security team, providing that they make clear that the information is not for public disclosure.

-6. If the project team **rejects** the report, the team writes to the reporter to explain why, with a copy to `security@project.apache.org` if it exists, or to `security@apache.org`.
+7. If the project team **rejects** the report, the team writes to the reporter to explain why, with a copy to the relevant security mailing list.

-7. If the project team **accepts** the report, the team writes to the reporter to let them know that they have accepted the report and that they are working on a fix.
+8. If the project team **accepts** the report, the team writes to the reporter to let them know that they have accepted the report and that they are working on a fix.

-8. The project team requests a CVE (<a href="https://cve.mitre.org/" target="_blank">Common Vulnerabilities and Exposures</a>) ID from the internal portal, `https://cveprocess.apache.org`; or by sending an e-mail with the subject "CVE request for..." to `security@apache.org`, providing a short (one-line) description of the vulnerability. `security@apache.org` can help determine if a report requires multiple CVE IDs or if multiple reports should be merged under a single CVE ID.
+9. The project team requests a CVE (<a href="https://cve.mitre.org/" target="_blank">Common Vulnerabilities and Exposures</a>) ID from the internal portal, `https://cveprocess.apache.org`; or by sending an e-mail with the subject "CVE request for..." to `security@apache.org`, providing a short (one-line) description of the vulnerability. `security@apache.org` can help determine if a report requires multiple CVE IDs or if multiple reports should be merged under a single CVE ID.

-9. The ASF security team allocates a CVE ID and sends to the project team a link to the internal portal where it can enter details of the vulnerability.
+10. The ASF security team allocates a CVE ID and sends to the project team a link to the internal portal where it can enter details of the vulnerability.

 ### Resolve

-10. The project team agrees on a fix on their private list.
+11. The project team agrees on a fix on their private list.

-11. The project team documents the details of the vulnerability and the fix on the internal portal.
+12. The project team documents the details of the vulnerability and the fix on the internal portal.
 The portal generates draft announcement texts.
 For an example of an announcement see [Tomcat's announcement of CVE-2008-2370](https://lists.apache.org/thread/smbdmck5m48rbh6tw9bbfszf64oh591y).
 The